mawngo/go-batch/README.md

 package main

 import (
-	"github.com/mawngo/go-batch/v2"
+	"context"
+	"github.com/mawngo/go-batch/v3"
 	"sync/atomic"
 	"time"
 )

 func main() {
 	sum := int32(0)
-	// First create a batch.ProcessorSetup by specifying
-	// the batch initializer and merger.
+	// First create a batch.ProcessorSetup by specifying the batch initializer and merger.
 	//
 	// Initializer will be called to create a new batch,
 	// here the batch.InitSlice[int] will create a slice.
 	// Merger will be called to add item to a batch,
-	// here the batch.AddToSlice[int] will add item to the slice.
+	// here the addToSlice[int] will add item to the slice.
 	//
 	// A batch can be anything: slice, map, struct, channel, ...
 	// The library already defined some built-in
-	// initializers and mergers for common data types,
+	// initializers and constructors functions for common data types,
 	// but you can always define your own initializer and merger.
 	//
 	// This equals to: batch.NewSliceProcessor().
-	setup := batch.NewProcessor(batch.InitSlice[int], batch.AddToSlice[int]).
+	setup := batch.NewProcessor(batch.InitSlice[int], addToSlice[int]).
 		// Configure the processor.
 		// The batch will be processed when the max item is reached
 		// or the max wait is reached.